chromestone/Advances-In-XR/index.md

 * [References](#ref)

 ## Introduction <a name="introduction"></a>
 _Imagine you're a teacher in a classroom of students wearing masks.
-You have no idea if they are understanding the lecture.
+You have no idea if they understand the lecture.
 Our project idea is to create a teaching aid using AR that can hint at what a student is feeling (e.g. confusion or frustration).
-Our first step is to implement a user friendly system for sentiment detection on unoccluded faces.
-We are hopeful but not yet sure if this can be extended to masked faces._
+Our first step is to implement a user-friendly system for sentiment detection on unoccluded faces.
+We are hopeful but unsure if this can be extended to masked faces._

 _Want to get to know your students better?
-Out app aims to provide a quick scan on their student ID that will show links to their resume (e.g. LinkedIn site) and social media pages._
+Our app aims to provide a quick scan of their student ID that will show links to their resume (e.g. LinkedIn site) and social media pages._

-_Lastly, we also support speech recognition feature that transcribes important information teachers might want to record during lecture time.
-It is often difficult to keep a memo while teaching in a fast pace.
-Teachers will be able to receive their transcribed memo from our website easily after class._
+_Lastly, we also support the speech recognition feature that transcribes important information teachers might want to record during lecture time.
+It is often difficult to keep a memo while teaching at a fast pace.
+Teachers will be able to receive their transcribed memos from our website easily after class._

 ### Example images <a name="ex"></a>
 <p>